iparaj/iparaj.github.io/_pages/about.md

 ---

-I’m a PhD candidate at the <a href="https://www.iitg.ac.in/">Indian Institute of Technology Guwahati</a>, India <br>, driven by a deep interest in Aviation, Finance, and Drone Technologies.
+I'm is a PhD candidate at the <a href="https://www.iitg.ac.in/">Indian Institute of Technology Guwahati</a>, India <br> who is always driven by a deep interest in Aviation, Finance, and Drone Technologies.
 I enjoy thoughtful conversations—especially when they take flight in these domains.

 Join the discussion on <a href="https://x.com/gparaj">X.</a> <br>